Solving the Great Food Puzzle: 20 levers to scale national level action

 Languages: English, German

 A growing body of evidence suggests that significant changes to the global food system are needed to meet climate goals, reduce biodiversity loss, and ensure optimal human health for all.
-Shifting to healthy diets, reducing food loss and waste, and nature positive food production are often cited as key actions to transform food systems.
-At the global scale, there is considerable evidence that these strategies, when combined, are enough to feed at least 10 billion people healthy diets while keeping global warming to 1.5C and restoring biodiversity.
-Less attention has been paid, however, to how these actions might play out at the national level and whether these actions always achieve win-win outcomes.
-In this side event we will explore the place-based nature of food system transformation and what strategies may be more effective and hold greater relevance in certain countries than others.
-An improved understanding of the country-specific nature of food system transformation will help identify key actions that work within and across countries so that we can exponentially accelerate action at the national level.
+At the global scale, there is considerable evidence that shifting to healthy diets, reducing food loss and waste, and nature positive food production, when combined, are enough to feed at least 10 billion people healthy diets while keeping global warming to 1.5C and restoring biodiversity.
+Less attention has been paid, however, to how these actions might play out at the national level.
+This panel explored the place-based nature of food system transformation and how a better understanding of food system types can help to scale action at the national level.
+Panelists also shared how they were working to scale action on food systems.

 Previously, Brent worked for EAT, the science-based global platform for food system transformation, where he was a lead author on the EAT-Lancet report on Food, Planet, and Health.
 His past research includes a variety of publications ranging from subjects on food and health to orangutan terrestriality and tropical forest governance.